moritzbuck/moritzbuck.github.io/MultiOmics_2025/pages/tutorial_assembly.md

-# Metagenomics Course, Fall 2019
+# MultiOmics Course, March 2025

 ## Learning goals of this tutorial: